Hampshire logo

 That the CYP SC encourages the NHS and Children's Services to work with wider Education Services to embed inclusive teaching into all primary school and secondary school teacher training to ensure neuro diverse inclusive teaching skills at all levels.

-Presentation - Hampshire Child and Adolescent Mental Health Service (CAMHS)
+To receive a regular update from the Hampshire Child and Adolescent Mental Health Service.

 The Committee noted the aim of improving access to CAMHS services through an early intervention and prevention offer and a re-alignment of NHS services to match population needs.
 To support this a new single provider across Hampshire and the Isle of Wight has been created.